freezy/dmd-extensions/README.md

 ## Breaking Changes

+### v1.8.0

-Since version 1.8 data types in configuration files are now culture invariant.
-Meaning if you are running under a Windows UI Culture such as German which normally represents decimals with commas instead of periods you will need to change your configuration file
-(such as DMDDevice.ini) to use periods for decimal data.
+- Data types in configuration files are now culture invariant.
+Meaning if you are running under a Windows UI Culture such as German which normally represents decimals with commas instead of periods you will need to change your configuration file (such as DMDDevice.ini) to use periods for decimal data.
 The most common example would be those users who are using `dotsize` setting in your DMDDevice.ini.
 This was done to standardize the format of numeric data accross different languages.
+- Hardware DMDs aren't probed per default anymore, unless you specifically set the destination.
+For most people that means that you'll need to provide the `-d` option when running `dmdext.exe`.
+- If you are a PinDMD3 user and are using colored ROMs, you'll want to [upgrade your firmware](https://github.com/freezy/dmd-extensions/wiki/PinDMD3:-How-to-flash-a-new-firmware).

 ## Troubleshooting